wmo-im/wis2box/docs/source/reference/running/data-pipeline-plugins.rst

 Using the csv2bufr plugin with a custom template
 ++++++++++++++++++++++++++++++++++++++++++++++++

-For example, to create a custom template for the csv2bufr plugin, follow these steps:
+To create a custom template for the csv2bufr plugin in the wis2box, you can follow these steps:

 Login to the wis2box-api container: